gipo-ski/eva/README.md

 - 👀 I’m interested in user-centred projects.
 - 🌱 I’m currently learning JavaScript & React.
 - 💞️ I’m looking to collaborate on...I'm not sure yet! :)
-- 📫 How to reach me @nerdinpink on Twitter.

 <!---
 evangelineamoura/evangelineamoura is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.